Green beans are a staple in countless cuisines around the world. They are considered one of the most popular side dishes of holiday meals.

 However, the latter can only be converted into active vitamin A (retinol) to a minimal extent, and some people simply can’t.
 According to one study, it can absorb only 2.25% of beta-carotene and convert only 0.03% into retinol (Hickenbottom et al. 20021).

-Although bloggers and marketers only ever report the benefits of green beans, they also have their drawbacks.
+Although bloggers and marketers only report the benefits of green beans, they also have drawbacks.

-Any legumes contain a large number of antinutrients that cancel out many of their health benefits.
+Any legumes contain many antinutrients that cancel out many of their health benefits.

 Phytic acid is a bioactive substance contained by, for example, grains, seeds, and legumes.

 Accordingly, chickpeas also contain this antinutrient.
 Since phytic acid can insolubly bind minerals in the digestive tract, it significantly limits their absorption (Gibson et al. 20102).